Error code: E1001

 • Set Per-Kernel Scoped Vmem Limits: Explicitly request the required amount of memory for that specific kernel using the vmem_limit_bytes param

-• Modify Memory Coloring: Explicitly color/constrain the kernel's inputs/outputs to VMEM using pallas.tpu.with_memory_space_constraint.
-But be careful not to color too many inputs outputs to Vmem, as that might cause an overall VMEM OOM.
+• Modify Memory Coloring: Explicitly color/constrain the kernel's inputs/outputs to Vmem using pallas.tpu.with_memory_space_constraint.
+Be careful not to color too many inputs outputs to Vmem, as that might cause an overall Vmem OOM.

-• If kernel specific retuning is difficult or the issue affects many kernels, you can adjust the global Vmem limit using the flag --xla_tpu_scoped_vmem_limit_kib.
+• Adjust Vmem limit: If kernel specific retuning is difficult or the issue affects many kernels, you can adjust the global Vmem limit using the flag --xla_tpu_scoped_vmem_limit_kib.